garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 bigger orbit -> more energy

 The Earth drops/curves 5 meters for every km you travel horizontally.
-We achieve orbit of we can achieve a velocity of 8km per second, or 17,600 mph, we achieve orbit.
+We achieve orbit if we can achieve a velocity of 8km per second, or 17,600 mph

 Types of orbit: elliptical, parabola, hyperbola.
 Hyperbola will leave Earth's orbit